Photo by Hanna Rosholt

-After I retired, I began lecturing on cruise ships.
-I've been an enrichment/destination speaker for Royal Caribbean International on cruies in the Caribbean, the Baltic, along the coast of Norway as far north as North Cape, and on three transatlantic cruises.
+After I retired in 2013, I began lecturing on cruise ships.
+I've been an enrichment/destination speaker for Royal Caribbean International on cruises in the Caribbean, the Baltic, along the coast of Norway as far north as North Cape, and on three transatlantic cruises.
 I also spoke on Disney Cruises' first three "Norwegian Fjords" cruises in 2015 and 2016.
-In 2018, I had my first experience as an enrichment speaker for Viking Ocean Cruises, and beginning in May 2019, I will be in a new capacity as a Viking Resident Historian.
+In 2018, I had my first experience as an enrichment speaker for Viking Ocean Cruises, and beginning in May 2019, I began lecturing for them in a new capacity as a Viking Resident Historian.

 When I retired from Luther College, one of my students, Bailey Mulholland, made a video to honor my teaching career.